choderalab/assaytools/docs/theory.rst

 A more general binding model is available in :class:`assaytools.bindingmodels.GeneralBindingModel`.

-A general series of :math:`N` equilibrium reactions involving the interconversion of :math:`K` components have the form
+A general series of :math:`N` equilibrium reactions involving the interconversion of :math:`K` components :math:`X_j`, which may represent individual species or complexes, and have the form

 .. math::